 Knowingly making a false statement on a Massachusetts learner’s permit or driver’s license application carries a minimum criminal sentence of at least 2 weeks and up to 2 years imprisonment, as well as an automatic license suspension.

 You cannot get your license reinstated by going to a hearing at a regular Registry branch.
-Instead, you must meet with a Registry hearings officer at the Special Investigations Unit of the RMV, which is located at 10 Park Plaza in Boston, which is on the corner of Stuart and Charles Street.
+Instead, you must meet with a Registry hearings officer at the Special Investigations Unit of the RMV, which is located at 10 Park Plaza in Boston.
 Appointments must be scheduled in advance and “COMP FRAUD LIC/ID” cases are not heard on a walk-in basis.

 You must bring certain documents to your false license hearing, to prove your true identity, and you will be asked questions regarding how and why you made false statements on a driver’s license application.
 You are entitled to be represented by a lawyer at this hearing and I strongly recommend it.